Aliases for SRF Gene

 GeneCards Summary for SRF Gene

 SRF (Serum Response Factor) is a Protein Coding gene.
 Diseases associated with SRF include Lymphangioleiomyomatosis and Fumarate Hydratase Deficiency.
-Among its related pathways are Mesodermal Commitment Pathway and Immune response_IL-6 signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Among its related pathways are Cytoskeletal Signaling and HTLV-I infection.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for SRF Gene